Applying to a Cal State University in 2021

 The CSU system is made up of 23 campuses across the state of California.

-Prior to the pandemic, applying to the CSU campuses was fairly straight forward.
-But the admissions criteria have changed now that test scores will not be considered in the application process.
+Prior to the pandemic, applying to the CSU campuses was fairly straightforward.
+But the admissions criteria have in the past year.

 How do students apply to the CSUs?

 Whether your student is applying to one or 4 of the CSU colleges, they will still apply via the Cal State Apply Application.
 The application opens Oct.
 1 has "phased deadlines," meaning some campuses will have earlier deadlines than other campuses.
 Eight campuses will close on November 30th, including Cal Poly San Louis Obispo and San Diego State University.
 You can verify deadline dates on each campus's website or look it up here.

 What is admission based on?